 Regardless of what kind of relationship you may have with either the US or China, losing $24 billion is simply unacceptable.

-The biggest industries to take the hit were Australian online slots operators due to inflation, and the Australian energy industry which saw thousands of sell-offs within seconds.
+The biggest industries to take the hit were Australian iGaming operators due to inflation, and the Australian energy industry which saw thousands of sell-offs within seconds.